Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 ### Data object

-* The data object must be assigned to an application.
-Should not occur in practice, this is just for completeness.
 * Every data object must contain at least one field or inherit fields from a parent object.
 Ensures that either there are some fields in this entity or an outgoing inheritance relationship.
 * You may not mark a field as primary, this is done automatically.
 This warning appears because ModuleStudio adds primary keys automatically and uses the Doctrine 2 default settings if nothing else is explicitly specified in the model.
 Beside special use cases like custom join conditions or composite primary keys you won't need to set primary keys manually.
 * Remove ID fields... you do not need them ;-) This warning appears if a field is named like `id` or `personid` or `person_id` for a data object named `person`.
 By default ModuleStudio adds primary keys automatically before generation happens.